Canadian Test-taker FAQs

 If I’m interested in the GED® program, how do I get started?

-Visit MyGED™ at GED.com to sign up and create your MyGED™ account.
+Visit GED.com/Canada to sign up and create your MyGED® account.

 How do I study for the test?

-GED Testing Service offers MyGED™ at GED.com, which includes a number of study materials that you can use to help you prepare.
+GED Testing Service offers MyGED® at GED.com/Canada, which includes a number of study materials that you can use to help you prepare.
 You can also purchase study materials through your local or online bookstore to help you get ready.

 Where do I register and schedule my test?

-You need to sign up at GED.com to schedule the GED® test.
-If you meet your local area's policies for testing, you will see a yellow "Start scheduling" button on your dashboard Study tile.
-Click "Start scheduling" to answer the scheduling questions, select your test subject, your preferred day and time, and pay for your test.
+You need to sign up at GED.com/Canada to schedule the GED® test.
+Once you login, click "Start scheduling" from your dashboard to answer the scheduling questions, select your test subject, your preferred day and time, and pay for your test.

 Who is eligible to take the test?

 Anyone who is at least 16 years old and is not enrolled in high school is eligible for the program according to GED Testing Service policy.
 Each jurisdiction has its own policy that may restrict eligibility to certain individuals.
-Log into your MyGED™ account at GED.com to view your alerts drop-down and check the policies where you plan to test.
+Log into your MyGED® account at GED.com/Canada to view your alerts and check the policies where you plan to test.

-Why can't I schedule my test on MyGED™?
+Why can't I schedule my test on MyGED®?

-If you are having difficulty scheduling your test, first check your alerts drop-down on your dashboard in MyGED™ for any alert notices on your account.
+If you are having difficulty scheduling your test, first check your alerts on your dashboard.
 If there are no alerts, contact customer support.

 Do I have to be a resident of the location where I test?

-Use the international testing center locator to find a testing center near you that offers the GED® test.
+Use the Canadian testing center locator to find a testing center near you that offers the GED® test.

 How much does the test cost?